aditidas3/ETL_Opioid_Knowledge_Graph/README.md

 * Preview duplicate entities
 * Resolve duplicates by merging similar entities
 * Report statistics
-* Loads the refined entities into nodes and edges in **Neo4j** to create the final Knowledge Graph
+* Load the refined entities into nodes and edges in **Neo4j** to construct the knowledge graph

 ## Setup